Registered Behavior Technician (RBT)

 Full time

-Full Job description
+Full Job Description

-Registered Behavior Technician – Brownsville, TX
+Registered Behavior Technician (RBT) – Brownsville, TX

-Location: Independent School District
+📍 Location: Independent School District

-Start Date: August 26th, 2025
+📅 Start Date: August 26, 2025

-Job Type: Full Time
+🕒 Job Type: Full-Time

 Who We’re Looking For

-Key Responsibilities:
+Key Responsibilities

-• Implement behavior intervention plans (BIPs) developed by the BCBA.
+• Implement Behavior Intervention Plans (BIPs) developed by the BCBA

-• Provide direct one-on-one or classroom therapy.
+• Provide direct one-on-one and classroom-based therapy

-• Maintain accurate and timely documentation.
+• Maintain timely and detailed documentation

-• Bachelor’s degree in psychology, education, or a related field (preferred).
+• Bachelor’s degree in Psychology, Education, or a related field (preferred)

-• Registered Behavior Technician (RBT) certification.
+• Current Registered Behavior Technician (RBT) certification

-• Strong communication and interpersonal skills.
+• Strong communication and interpersonal skills

-• Experience in an educational setting.
+• Experience in a school or educational setting

 • Experience with crisis behavior management (preferred)